isomerpages/nlb-exhibitions/_current-exhibitions/Singapore Alcove.md

 <blockquote>
 <p><em>Lepak Landscapes</em> just got better!</p>
 <p>Refreshed personality quiz.
 More digital&nbsp;storybooks.
 New book recommendations.
-All waiting for you at the Central Public Library!</p>
+All waiting for you at the Central Library!</p>
 </blockquote>
 <p>What comes to mind when you hear<em> Lepak?</em>
 </p>